 To check whether a table matches any pre-defined pattern template, TISP tests each template until it finds a match.
 When we search for a matching template, we only consider leaf nodes and seek matches for labels and mismatches for values.
 Variations, however, exist and we must allow for them.
 In tables, labels or values are usually grouped.
 We are seeking for a structure pattern instead of classifying individual cells.
 Sometimes we find a matched node, but all other nodes in the group are mismatched nodes and agree with a certain pattern, TISP should ignore the disagreement and assume the matched node is a mismatched node of values too.
 Specifically, we calculate a template match percentage between a pre-defined pattern template and a matched result, 100 times the number of leaf nodes that agree with a pattern template divided by total number of leaf nodes in the tree.
 We calculate the template match percentage between a table and each pre-defined structure template.
-A match must satisfy two conditions: (1) it must be the highest match percentage, and (2) the match percentage must be greater than a threshold.
-Similar to the way we determine thresholds for sibling table matches, we determine this template match percentage threshold using active learning with boostrap selective sampling, with an initial threshold of 80%.
+A match must satisfy two conditions: (1) it must be the highest match percentage, and (2) the match percentage must be greater than a threshold, which we set at 80%.